Teaching Concept: God is with you wherever you go. You cannot hide from God.

 Early Arrivals Activity

-1. "You Are There" Coloring Sheet - Before class print out the Pattern and make copies.
+1. "You Are There" Coloring Sheet - Before class print out the Pattern (PDF Pattern) and make copies.

 As your children work on the coloring sheet talk to them about how God knows everything about them such as, "He knows everything they are thinking and everything they are going to say before they even say it."

 2. "You Are There" Itty Bitty Book - Before class print out the pages, cut them apart and staple them together according to the directions for Itty Bitty Books.
 In class have your children color the pictures and practice reading the book.
 Talk about the pictures and how God knows everything about them.

 For directions on how to print and assemble this book go to the Book Page.

 Last week we talked about how God knows everything about you.
 He knows when you sit and stand.
 He knows what you are thinking, and what you are going to say before you even say it.
 Like the Psalmist said, "God is so amazing that we will never really be able to understand how amazing he is".